 Standing up, bend your knees and drop your hips until your upper leg is as close to parallel to the floor as possible.
 Stretch the arms out at shoulder level.

 Lie on your back.
 Feet together, bring your knees towards your chest.
 Clasp your hands around your legs as if you are hugging your knees.
 (Pawanmuktasana – Knee Hugging)

 From standing position, open your legs wide.
 Placing your hands on your hips, fold forward from the hip.
 Move the head towards the floor looking upside down.
 (Prasarita Padottanasana – Wide Leg Standing Forward Bend)

 The feet lesser than hip distance, lower your hips and bend your knees.
 Leaning forward, stretch your arms in front of you bringing it parallel to the floor.
 Hands can be clasped.
 (Utkatasana Variation Forward Stretch – Chair Pose Variation Forward Stretch)

 Press into your hands and feet and lift your bottom to the sky.
 Coming up onto your tiptoes, walk by lifting opposite leg and arm at the same time.

 Sitting comfortably, close your eyes and ears with your fingers.
-Taking a deep breath in and out through your nose, make a humming sound of the bee which is smooth and pleasant.
+Take a deep breath in through your nose and breathe out making a humming sound of the bee which is smooth and pleasant.
 Keep the eyes closed and remain in silence paying attention to the sound echoing deep within.
+It helps to keep the mind calm.
 (Bhramari Pranayama – Bumble Bee Breath)